Tristram Gilman: Early life

-Gilman was born in Exeter, Province of New Hampshire, on November 24, 1735.
-The son of Reverend Nicholas Gilman (who died in 1748, when Tristram was twelve years old), and Mary Thing, he graduated from Harvard College in 1757.
+Gilman was born in Exeter, Province of New Hampshire, in 1735.
+The son of Reverend Nicholas Gilman (who died when Tristram was twelve years old), and Mary Thing, he graduated from Harvard College in 1757.
 His younger brother, Joseph (1738–1806), was a judge in Marietta, Ohio.
 Joseph's son and Tristram's nephew, Benjamin Ives Gilman (1766–1833), was a shipbuilder and an extensive landowner in Ohio.
-Their cousin was Nicholas Gilman (1755–1814), a Founding Father of the United States.
+Another cousin, Nicholas Gilman (1755–1814), was a Founding Father of the United States.

 Ministry

 Gilman moved to Maine in the second half of the 18th century.
-He was ordained as minster at the now-demolished "Old Ledge" meeting house, in the Broad Cove area of the town, on December 8, 1769.
+He was ordained as minister at the now-demolished "Old Ledge" meeting house, in the Broad Cove area of the town, on December 8, 1769.
 He remained in the role until his death exactly forty years later, in 1809.

 Shortly after taking the position, he became the original 1771 occupant of the Gilman Manse house at today's 463 Lafayette Street.
 John Calvin Stevens later renovated the property.